EffectivaStudio/release_image/README.md

 - 🌟 Utilize the vast collection of Unsplash to obtain random images
 - 🌟 Customize various aspects of the image generation process

-Enjoy creating eye-catching and unique cover images for your release posts with the ReleaseImage gem!
+Enjoy creating eye-catching and unique cover images for your release posts with the Release Image gem!

 ## Installation

-Install the gem and add to the application's Gemfile by executing:
+Install the gem and add it to the application's Gemfile by executing:

     source "https://rubygems.pkg.github.com/effectivastudio" do
       gem "release_image", require: false